stevebroshar/better-space/ReadMe.md

 # Features

+## Platform independent

+As a Python script, this runs on any platform that supports Python -- which is alot!

+## Common file encodings

-- Supports UTF-8 and UTF-16; for other formats (including binary) fails if specified by path (even via wildcard) or ignoring if matched in directory search.
+Supports UTF-8 and UTF-16; for other formats (including binary) fails if specified by path (even via wildcard) or ignoring if matched in directory search.

-- Trim trailing whitespace; robust for any text file
+## Trailing whitespace trimming

+Trims trailing whitespace.

+## Detabbing

-- De-tab or en-tab leading text; robust for any text file
+One mode, detabs indentation (leading) text only which is robust for any text file.

-- De-tab or en-tab the content of a text file without special handling for string literals which is problematic for source files with tabs in string literals
+Another mode supports detabbing the entire content of a text file without special handling of source code string literals which is problematic for string literals that contains a tab characters.
+The tab characters will be replaced with spaces which affects the resulting behavior of the code.
+But, it's relatively rare for string literals to be programmed with tab characters.
+So, low likelihood of happening, but if it does then high likelihood of introducing a bug.

-- De-tab code with (non-raw) string literals like C, C++, C# and Python but a dissimilar string literal would be problematic.
-What are other string literal syntax?
+Another mode handles string literals with the commonly used syntax of C, C++, C#, Python and other languages with similar string literals.
+In this mode, a tab character is replaced with the tab escape sequence (\t).

+## Entabbing

+One mode supports entabbing indentation (leading) text which is robust for any text file.

+Entabbing non-indentation text is not supported since that such internal tabbing is based the opinion of an author.
+For example, consider the following lines:

+`int a;      // this is a`
+`int b;      // this is b`
+`short c;    // this is c`

+Typically, an author would use tabs between each line's semi-colon and comment start so that the comments line up as a column.
+But, consider the space before 'a' and 'b'.
+An author typically would _not_ use a tab there, but an entabbing algorithm might since these variable names start at a tab stop (for 4-space tab stops).
+The algorithm could avoid replacing a single space with a tab, but is 2 spaces enough?
+Can contrive an example where 2 spaces as the same issue.

+Maybe only replace spaces with tabs if the number of spaces is greater than or equal to the tab size.
+This would probably result in code that is aligned the same as the code before modification.
+But, the result would be less than clean.

+(for clarity spaces shown as dot (.) and tabs as 'T' and tab size is 4):

+For example, this line would not be modified: `int a;..// this is a` even though the two spaces could be replaced with a tab.

+For example, this line: `int a;......// this is a` would be modified to `int a;..T// this is a` even though it could be `int a;TT// this is a`.

+Maybe the algorithm looks for column across multiple lines, but this is a much more complicated algorithm and also suffers from opinionated results.

 ## String Literals